 From Piazza Vittoria, at the top of the flight of steps, to the right, you'll find the chairlift with which to reach the summit of Monte Solaro and, to the left, Via Capodimonte; the lane which leads to Museum of Villa San Michele and the viewing point from where sweeping views of the entire Bay of Naples can be seen.

 On the opposite side of the road from Piazza Vittoria, the pedestrian Via Giuseppe Orlandi traverses the whole length of the historic center of Capri.

 As you walk along Via Orlandi, you'll soon come across the Casa Rossa; a Pompeian red building complete with crenulated facade, mullioned windows, and square tower.

 Now a museum, Casa Rossa houses a permanent exhibition of images of 19th and 20th century Capri.
-Also on display: the three ancient roman statues which were found in the Grotta Azzurra in 1964 and 1974.
+Also on display: the four ancient roman statues which were found in the Grotta Azzurra in 1964 and 1974.